xixu-me/Chrome-Web-Store-Mirror/README.en.md

 1. Go to the browser's extension management page
 2. Enable developer mode or allow local extension installation
-3. Drag and drop the `.crx` file onto the page or use the "Load" function
+3. Drag and drop the CRX file onto the page or use the "Load" function
 4. Confirm the installation

 ### 🔧 Installation Tips